alexandreborges/malwoverview/README.md

                               Performs a complementary search for similar PE executables through meta-information using the
                               Polyswarm engine.
+        -y ANDROID_HA, --androidha ANDROID_HA
+                              Check all third-party APK packages from the USB-connected Android device against Hybrid Analysis using multithreads.
+The Android device does not need be rooted and you need have adb in your PATH environment variable.
+        -Y ANDROID_SEND_HA, --androidsendha ANDROID_SEND_HA
+                              Send an third-party APK packages from your USB-connected Android device to Hybrid Analysis.
+The Android device does not need be rooted and you need have adb in your PATH environment variable.
+        -T ANDROID_SEND_VT, --androidsendvt ANDROID_SEND_VT
+                              Send an third-party APK packages from your USB-connected Android device to Virus Total.
+The Android device does not need be rooted and you need have adb in your PATH environment variable.
+        -Z ANDROID_VT, --androidvt ANDROID_VT
+                              Check all third-party APK packages from the USB-connected Android device against VirusTotal using Public API (slower because of 60 seconds delay for each 4 hashes).
+The Android device does not need be rooted and you need have adb in your PATH environment variable.
+        -X ANDROID_VT, --androidvtt ANDROID_VT
+                              Check all third-party APK packages from the USB-connected Android device against VirusTotal using multithreads (only for Private Virus API).
+The Android device does not need be rooted and you need have adb in your PATH environment variable.

         If you use Virus Total, Hybrid Analysis, Malshare, URLHaus or Polyswarm options, so it is necessary to edit the configmalw.py file and insert your APIs.

         Remember that public VT API only allows 4 searches per second (as shown at the image above).
 Therefore, if you are willing to wait some minutes, so you can use the -p option, which forces a one minute wait every 4 malware samples, but allows obtaining a complete evaluation of the repository.

         * ATTENTION 1: if the directory contains many malware samples while using -d option, so malwoverview.py could take some time.
 Nonetheless, you can use the new -t option (multithreading) to speed-up things. :)